You drive the Ford, not the title!

 Q: I'd really like to get a loan and/or drive the vehicle home, but you say it's still salvage, so how can I do it without having the title restored?

 A: We will be happy to take the vehicle down to motor vehicle for $200 and get the vehicle a restored salvage title.
 We leave the title salvage in case the buyer would rather do it themselves.
 Please note however that you cannot drive the salvage title car away: IT MUST BE SHIPPED.
 If you pay us to restore the title, then it can be driven.
-It's up to you-- very easy either way!
+It's up to you-- very easy either way!.
+That said, most banks and many credit unions will not lend on a restored salvage title vehicle.
+Please contact your preferred lender for their policies.

 Q: Can it be driven?